 They are removed, usually one at a time, from the ovary to the oviducts (fallopian tubes), through which they pass into the uterus.
 Fertilization, the penetration of an egg by a sperm, occurs in the oviducts.

 This is the main event of sexual reproduction and determines the genetic constitution of the new individual.

-The determination of the human sex is a genetic process that basically depends on the presence of the Y chromosome in the fertilized egg.
-This chromosome stimulates a change in the undifferentiated gonad in that of the male (a testicle).
+The determination of the human sex is a genetic process that depends on the presence of the Y chromosome in the fertilized egg.
+This chromosome stimulates a change in the undifferentiated gonad in the male (a testicle).

 The gonadal action of the Y chromosome is mediated by a gene located near the centromere; this gene encodes the production of a cell surface molecule called HY antigen.

 The further development of anatomical structures, both internal and external, that are associated with masculinity is controlled by the hormones produced by the testicle.

 The sex of an individual can be thought of in three different contexts: chromosomal sex, gonadal sex, and anatomical sex.
 The discrepancies between these, especially the last two, result in the development of individuals with ambiguous sex, often called hermaphrodites.

 The phenomenon of homosexuality is of uncertain cause and is not related to the determinants above of sex.
 It is interesting that, in the absence of a male gonad, the internal and external sexual anatomy is always female, even in a female ovary.